roman-milk/roman-milk.github.io/a-slut-visits.md

+===

- ****** A Slut Visits ****** bydirty_geezer© "Maybe we'll come again tomorrow" I smile, bringing my cock to your lips you eagerly lick me, even after swallowing so much cum tonight.
+"Maybe we'll come again tomorrow" I smile, bringing my cock to your lips you eagerly lick me, even after swallowing so much cum tonight.
 Even after cumming several times, I still have enough left to shower your face, almost sticking your eyelids together with it, ropes of cum sticking in your hair.
 You shudder with one last orgasm, your finger a blur on your clit, body heaving.

  "Get those wet clothes on slut....
 We are walking home"